slack-scala-client/slack-scala-client/README.md

 }
 ```

-While the blocking client will block the current thread until the api response has been received:
+...while the blocking client will block the current thread until the API response has been received:

 ```scala
 val client = BlockingSlackApiClient(token)  // Default timeout of 5 seconds
 val channels = client.getChannels()  // => Seq[Channel]
 ```

-The api clients implement the full slack api.
+The API clients implement the full Slack API.
 A full list of the available endpoints can be found directly on the classes: [SlackApiClient](src/main/scala/slack/api/SlackApiClient.scala#L83-L507) and [BlockingSlackApiClient](src/main/scala/slack/api/BlockingSlackApiClient.scala#L28-L324)

 RTM Client Usage
 ----------------

-The real time messaging client is implemented using akka and requires having an implicit ActorRefFactory in scope.
-Either an ActorSystem or ActorContext will work:
+The real time messaging client is implemented using akka and requires having an implicit `ActorRefFactory` in scope.
+Either an `ActorSystem` or `ActorContext` will work:

 ```scala
 import slack.rtm.SlackRtmClient